Sunshine Superman (album): Songs and recording

+Besides "Superlungs", other outtakes from the sessions included "Epistle to Dippy" (a January 1967 US single), "Young Girl Blues" (to be included on Mellow Yellow), "Museum" (re-recorded for Mellow Yellow) and "The Land of Doesn't Have to Be", all from the album's January-February sessions in London, along with "Breezes of Patchulie" (originally called "Darkness of My Night" and released on Donovan's 1964 demo collection Sixty Four), given a full band arrangement that April in Los Angeles.
+The Sunshine Superman recordings of "Superlungs", "Museum" and "Patchulie" were all included on Troubadour The Definitive Collection 1964–1976, while "The Land of Doesn't Have to Be" was a bonus track on the 2005 rerelease of the album.

+Style

 Whilst still incorporating folk music, these recordings mark a distinct change in Donovan's music, representing some of the first psychedelia released.
-A full rock band backs up Donovan on many of the songs, and the instrumentation had been expanded, being one of the first pop albums extensively to use the sitar and other unique musical instruments.
-This change is partially the result of working with producer Mickie Most, whose pop sensibilities led to chart hits for many other artists at the time.
+A full rock band backs up Donovan on many of the songs, and the instrumentation had been expanded, being one of the first pop albums extensively to use the sitar, bouzouki, electric violin and other unique musical instruments.
+This change is partially the result of working with producer Mickie Most, whose pop sensibilities led to chart hits for many other artists at the time, as well as arranger John Cameron.